knaw-huc/iisg-metadata-overviews/archives/README.md

 # IISG CETL Archives

-Principles:
-* All scripts are independent.
-You could run them in random order.
-Sometimes because the transformation script changed, sometimes because the data changed, sometimes both.
-* If a script aborts inexpectately, the chain should not be broken.
-Calling it a new, makes it pick up were it left off.
-* be generous with data storage so you could study all in between steps
-* NOT: performance
-* NOT: on-the-fly synchronization

 ## Monitor
 See on the OAI-PMH endpoint whether changes are made to the data.
 Write a list of new data-records in `monitored/to_extract.txt`.